biggis-project/biggis-docs/docs/Documentation_Howto.md

   - **Level 1** : areas (directories) that appear in the main menu.
   - **Level 2** : pages (markdown files) that appear in the left side bar.
   - **Level 3** : headings (H1, H2, ...) that appear in the table of contents on the right

+!!! node
+    Do not use spaces in file names.
+Replace them with underscores `_`.
+    This allows for easier refactoring because spaces are transformed to `%20` in markdown.

 ## Formatting examples

 ### Sectioning